D2-mods/The-Workshop-Kitpack/README.md

 --

+**Talents of Faerun notes:** (tl;dr install spells before and other stuff after)
+- Spell components can be installed before or after this mod.
+I'd recommend to install them before (especially IWD spells).
-**Talents of Faerun note:** Spell components can be installed before or after this mod (I'd personally install them before).
-Other components should be installed after this mod.
-Some are fine installed before, but they are all mixed together, and some need to be installed after, so best to just install everything after.
+- Race component can be installed before or after this mod.
+- Kit/Tweak components should be installed after this mod.
+Some are fine installed before, but they are all mixed together, and some need to be installed after, so easier to just install everything after.
+- The divine casting kits definitely need to be installed before the cleric revisions for custom spheres to work.
+- All kits need to be before anything that touches the proficiency or HLA screens (or buttons might not work).

+NOTE: This was asked about, so I'll mention that ToF Evasion can be installed before or after this mod.
+Kits that gain Evasion will gain it whether installed before or after.
+Spells/abilities that allow an Evasion check will only do so if Evasion is already in the game.
+If you want to install Evasion before this mod, consider using the IWDification version instead.

 --

-#### HLA traps/songs:
+**OlvynSpells notes:**
+- Spell tweaks can be installed before or after this mod.
+I'd recommend to install them before.
+- Paladin/Ranger components can be installed before or after.
+Note that these need to be installed after most other kit mods.
+- New spells can be installed before or after.
+Note that these need to be installed after most other kit mods (OlvynSpells adds the spells directly to the kit tables).
+- Untested with 3e metamagic component.
+To be safe, install it after this mod.

+--

+**Feats/abilities mods:**
-- v4.7.8 update: Crow Hunter can now use any HLA traps (install order doesn't matter).
+- Crow Hunter can use HLA traps, including mod-added ones (install order doesn't matter).
+Must be Thief level 14 or higher.
+- Crow Hunter (all variants) should not take Set Snares if using a mod that lets thieves gain extra uses.
+- Grave Warden should not take Charm Animal if using a mod that lets rangers gain extra uses.
+- Confessor can take extra Lay On Hands uses from feats/abilities mods.

+**Bard revisions notes:**
-- Powder Keg is compatible with the Rogue Rebalancing HLA song (including Lingering song).
-Requires patching the rr songs, so this mod needs to be installed after rr.
+- Rogue Rebalancing: Powder Keg is compatible with the RR HLA song (including Lingering song).
+Requires patching the RR songs, so this mod needs to be installed after RR.
+- Shohy's bard song mod: The HLA song from Shohy's mod by default gives an ability to switch to it.
+This mod will patch that ability for better compat with Powder Keg songs (remove delayed effects).
+Install after Shohy's mod for best compatibility.
+- Bardic Wonders: Powder Keg will gain Bardic Inspiration at level 1 if installed after that component.
+If installed after the Bard Song Mechanics tweak, a line will be added to the "Change Song" ability for the HLA song, describing the tweak effects.
-- Powder Keg can select the HLA song from Talents of Faerun, but the special ability (to switch songs) will change to the unmodded HLA song.
-Also, ToF's "Lingering Song" feat will work with the HLA song, but it does not affect Powder Keg songs.
+- Talents of Faerun: Powder Keg can take the HLA song, but the special ability (to switch songs) will change to the vanilla HLA song.
+This mod should be installed before the ToF HLA component (or buttons might not work).
-- Powder Keg is untested with other mod-added HLA songs (if any exist).
+- Untested with other bard revisions.

 #
 ### FnP additional info: